 - must not currently be enrolled in 314 when taking the 314 test-out exam

 - must have at least a junior classification

 - must have completed English 150 and 250

 - must be taking the test-out exam for the first time (university policy prevents repeats)

 The English 314 test-out exam has three parts.
-Part One is a short-answer test over course concepts and vocabulary.
-Part Two requires a critique of a letter or memo on features such as organization, style, audience awareness, tone, and correctness.
-Part Three asks you to write a persuasive message based on data provided to you.
+Part One asks you to revise a technical report based on data provided to you.
+Part Two requires a critique of a report on features such as organization, style, audience awareness, tone, and correctness.
+Part Three consists of 40 multiple-choice questions.

 You will take the exam at the Online Testing Center computer lab, 2552 Gilman, and you will receive a maximum of three hours to respond to the exam prompts.

 To access the exam at the Online Testing Center computer lab, you will log in to Blackboard with your Iowa State NET-ID and your password.
 You will use Microsoft Word to complete the exam.
 You’ll save the exam as one Word file and upload it to Blackboard.
 You must submit the exam (i.e., upload it to Blackboard) before the end of the three-hour time frame or the lab closing time, whichever comes first.